department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/ionizing-radiation.md

 <div class="va-introtext">

-Find out if you can get disability compensation or benefits for illnesses—including some cancers—believed to be caused by ionizing radiation exposure during military service.
+Find out if you can get VA disability pay and other benefits for illnesses linked to ionizing radiation exposure during military service.

 </div>